derspyy/quick-vanilla-server/README.md

 - [Spark](https://modrinth.com/mod/spark)
 - [Very Many Players](https://modrinth.com/mod/vmp-fabric)
 ## Versioning system:
-Major: Minecraft Release
+- Major: Minecraft Release
-Minor: Modlist update
+- Minor: Modlist update
-Patch: Mod update
+- Patch: Mod update
+(this will be used as soon as the modpack becomes available on modrinth.)
 ## Installation:
 To install this modpack you'll need to use the [Packwiz Installer](https://github.com/packwiz/packwiz-installer-bootstrap/releases).
 1) Set up a quilt server.